How to sue a bank for negligence or fraud

 When considering how to sue a bank, don’t be dissuaded simply because your opponent has superior resources – their position is often a lot weaker than it initially appears.
 Get proper advice on how to bring your claim and give yourself the best possible chance of success.

-Annecto Legal has access to a network of legal specialists, and considerable experience of funding claims against banks.
-For more information on how to sue a bank, visit our banking litigation page, or contact one of our financial services litigation advisors.
+Annecto Legal has access to a network of legal specialists and considerable experience of funding claims against banks.
+For more information on how to sue a bank, visit our banking litigation page, or get in touch using the information below.

 Although Annecto Legal do not deal with legal claims, we can pass your enquiry onto a firm of solicitors who can assist and provide advice on how to sue a bank for negligence or fraud.